lucasjoliveau/doc/fr/developer/tutorials/pdf_reports.md

 ### Barcodes

-Odoo has a built-in barcode image creator that allows for barcodes to be embedded in your reports.
+Konvergo ERP has a built-in barcode image creator that allows for barcodes to be embedded in your reports.
 Check out the corresponding [code](https://github.com/odoo/odoo/blob/0e12fa135882cd5095dbf15fe2f64231c6a84336/addons/web/controllers/main.py#L2044-L2046) to see all the supported barcode types.